-I wrote about my journey (thus far) with God so that my child and family members would have it to read if they ever wanted to read my story.
+I wrote about my journey (thus far) with God so that my child and family members would have a chance to read it if they ever wanted to read my story.
 It was just sitting on my computer; all that work for nothing.
-Then I realized that I could put it on my blog, and maybe it would actually get read, and maybe even help someone on their journey.
+Then I realized that I could put it on my blog, and it might even help someone on their journey.
 So here it is.
 You can read it and know more about me.
 You can read it and scoff.
 You can read it and maybe you will have a thought you would like to share with me (no negative ones please, I will not respond to hatefulness).
 You can read it and maybe you will have questions.
 If you have questions, you can comment below or you can email me at failingathaiku @yahoo.com.
 I will reply as soon as possible.
-This is not my full testimony, I’m not sure that I want some of the more private parts of my testimony shared on a public site, but this is most of it.
 I hope reading this blesses you in some way.

 I have known God all my life, probably because much of my family is very religious.
 I spent many of my childhood Sundays in Sunday School Class.
 For this, I am very thankful.
 My grandmother walked very close with God and served as a wonderful role model for me even after her death.
 Other family members, in ways big and small, also pointed me toward a life of faith.
 I was saved in my Aunt Iva’s bedroom when I was six years old and begged my mother to let me be baptized.
 The preacher of the church we were attending at the time knew my family well and allowed me to be baptized when I was seven.
 I was baptized in a cold creek outside of the town where I went to school.